eleemosynator/writeups/mb_crackme_2/readme.md

  ![level2-winmain](./level2-dllmain.png)

- This function contains a bit of a surprise: an `INT 3` in the middle of the function.
-Also, IDA is giving us the hint that `sub_100010F0` never returns by putting the long dashed line comment under it.
+ This function contains a bit of a surprise: an `INT 3` right in the middle of normal program flow.
+In addition, IDA is giving us the hint that `sub_100010F0` never returns by putting the long dashed line comment under it.
 Indeed, if we look at this sub, we find that it just pops up a failure message.
- We're probably looking at some anti-debug trickery and more likely than not, execution flow will probably continue with `sub_100010D0` called at the end of this function.
-Stil, it's interesting to pick this particular trick apart.
+ We're probably looking at some anti-debug trickery and more likely than not, execution flow will continue with `sub_100010D0` which is called at the end of this function.
+Still, it's interesting to pick this particular trick apart.
 The first section of the `sub_100010F0` sets up two exception handlers using [`AddVectoredExceptionHandler()`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679274(v=vs.85).aspx).
  The first handler sub has been automatically renamed to `Handler` by IDA (it's at `0x10001260`) and the second is `sub_100011D0`.
-As the first parameter passed to [`AddVectoredExceptionHandler()`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679274(v=vs.85).aspx) is zero, the two exception handlers will be called in the order they are registered.
+As the first parameter passed to [`AddVectoredExceptionHandler()`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679274(v=vs.85).aspx) is zero in both cases, the two exception handlers will be called in the order they are registered.
-  Let's have a quick peek at them:
+  Let's take a quick look at them:

 ![level2-handler1](./level2-handler1.png)

- This handler seems to check if `python27.dll` has been loaded by using [`GetModuleHandle()`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683199(v=vs.85).aspx) and if it finds it loaded, it sets the environment variable `mb_chal1` to a non-blank string derived from the process id.
-Loosely converted to 'C' this function looks like:
+ This handler seems to check if `python27.dll` has been loaded by looking for a non-zero result from [`GetModuleHandle()`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683199(v=vs.85).aspx) and if it finds it loaded, it sets the environment variable `mb_chal1` to a non-blank string derived from the process id.
+Loosely converted to 'C', this function looks like:

  ```C
  LONG WINAPI handler1(struct _EXCEPTION_POINTERS *ExceptionInfo) {